- Batch query

 Batch query

-Mage will query PostgreSQL in batches usingSELECT
+Mage will query PostgreSQL in batches usingSELECT, WHERE, and ORDER BY

 statements.